MraDmr0/qqEvol/README.md

                   "sigma2"

 #### Optional
 * t0                       = begin of first impulse if square, or center of the first gaussian impulse
 * t1                       = end of first impulse if square, or center of the second gaussian impulse
+* F2     (default: F1)     = scaling factor of second impulse
 * t00                      = begin of the second square impulse
 * t11                      = end of the second square impulse
 * sigma1                   = spreading of the first gaussian impulse
-* w2     (default w1)     = frequency of the second potential impulse
+* w2     (default: w1)     = frequency of the second potential impulse
-* sigma2 (default sigma1) = spreading of the second gaussian impulse
+* sigma2 (default: sigma1) = spreading of the second gaussian impulse
+* qbmode (default: False)  = when enabled the Rabi frequencies are accepted as w_1+iw_2 and Larmor in Hz

 ## Coming next